Many people who die from a prescription opioid overdose receive a diagnosis of chronic pain or a psychiatric condition within a year of their death.

 Increasing “engagement and retention in treatment for substance use disorders” could decrease the number of opioid-related deaths, write the authors.

-Researchers only included people insured by Medicaid, a population at of dying from an opioid overdose.
-The results may be different for people with private or no insurance.
+Researchers only included people insured by Medicaid, a population at

 The study also only included data through 2007.
 Patterns for medical diagnoses and prescriptions may be different after that point.